-Figure 8.8 Relative importance of threats to KBAs in the Turkey sub-region
+Figure 9.8 Relative importance of threats to KBAs in the Turkey sub-region

-In the Balkans (Figure 8.7) and Middle East sub-regions (Figure 8.9), the two main threats identified by participants were Use of Biological Resources and Urbanisation.
+In the Balkans (Figure 9.7) and Middle East sub-regions (Figure 9.9), the two main threats identified by participants were Use of Biological Resources and Urbanisation.
 In both cases these two threats comprise more than half of all relative importance of threats mentioned in both sub-regions (59% in the Balkans and 52% in the Middle East).
 There was less similarity over other threats, with Dams and Renewable Energy a much higher priority in the Balkans than the Middle East.
 Biological resource use was also a significant threat in North Africa, but grazing emerged as the most widespread threat, a category that does not appear in the other regions.
-In Turkey (Figure 8.8), tourism was ranked as the greatest threat, followed by agriculture and dams.
+In Turkey (Figure 9.8), tourism was ranked as the greatest threat, followed by agriculture and dams.
+Although invasive species were not mentioned in the "first three threats" for individual KBAs during consultations, and therefore do not appear in Figure 9.8, they represent an important, transversal threat in this country - in particular for freshwater ecosystems.